wirelisa/mytheresa.com/README.md

 2-mytheresa.com search result
 3-problem solving

-You can directly run those test cases, and if you want you can change preferred browser type from configuration.properties file!
+You can directly run those test cases and if you want, you can change preferred browser type from configuration.properties file!

 # project
-I have created this project with maven so I keep all dependencies in pom.xml file
+I have created this project with maven so I keep all dependencies in pom.xml file -

 I created configuration.properties file, which contains browser type and urls in key-value format.